-The first option in using the in situ method is to build a new cell next to the old landfill body on the same location.
-Then all of the existing, old waste would be moved to the new cell.
+The first option in using the in-situ method is to build a new cell next to the old landfill body on the same location, and then all the existing old waste would be moved to the new cell.
 In addition, after excavation and moving of the old waste, new municipal waste would be deposited on the new cell until the closure of the landfill, which would take place after putting the county or regional waste management centre into operation.

 The advantage of this option is the fact that all waste, the old and the newly deposited waste, is placed on the suitably built bottom liner, which completely eliminates the possibility of negative environmental impact of the leachate.

-The second option of the in situ method proposes to build a new suitable cell for municipal waste within the boundaries of the landfill.
+The second in-situ option proposes to build a new suitable cell for municipal waste within the boundaries of the landfill.
 The old waste would not be moved to the cell but would remain on the present location, and it would be remediated by installing the system of gas wells for passive degassing, covering with the top liner, and planted with vegetation in order to minimise further formation of leachate, i.e. the emission of harmful substances into the environment.

-A considerable advantage of the second option is that it allows the new cell and the accompanying infrastructure to be built within the boundaries of the existing landfill, so the neighbouring land plots need not be acquired.
+A considerable advantage of the second option is that it allows the new cell and the accompanying infrastructure to be built within the boundaries of the existing landfill, so the neighbouring land plots do not have to be need not be acquired.